ngduc/mystik/README.md

 Engine is supposed to be swapped out easily to use another Database or Data source.

-Engine methods should return result(s) or error(s) in format like below:
+Engine methods should return result(s) or error(s) in a wrapper format like examples below:

 ```
     Find() result(s):